jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-visibility, conducting joint operations to combat sophisticated cyber threats, or jointly investing in the development of much needed capabilities.This is why the Cyber Security Agency of Singapore (CSA) is committed towards developing deep partnerships with the industry.
+visibility, conducting joint operations to combat sophisticated cyber threats, or jointly investing in the development of much needed capabilities.
+This is why the Cyber Security Agency of Singapore (CSA) is committed towards developing deep partnerships with the industry.
 CSA has various